 How about these sentences?

-In speech writing the challenge is always to find the words that say more for less.
-A well chosen verb does just that.
-It slices through 'blah, blah, blah, bland' reaching the core of your message, and the hearts and minds of your audience.
-You'll find yourself listened to and appreciated more.
+In speech writing the challenge is always to find the words that say more while using fewer of them.
+A well-chosen verb does just that.
+It cuts through the blah-blah verbiage going directly to the core of your message, and the hearts and minds of your audience.

 - Did he bawl?